Mugiwarren/NetworkAnalyzer/README.md

 # Before starting
 Go to the ``start.sh`` file and edit the python3.8 term by replacing it by your version of python, it mights be 3.8/3.9/3.10/3.11/3.12.
-Annotations has been added ("Correct python version here") in lines you need to do it.
+Annotations has been added ("You can correct python version below this line") in lines you need to do it.

 # Starting